python-poetry/poetry/docs/cli.md

 poetry install --only test,docs
 ```

-To only install the project itself with no dependencies, use the `only-root` flag.
+To only install the project itself with no dependencies, use the `--only-root` flag.

 ```bash
 poetry install --only-root